 Marketing professionals may leverage various factors in the product development cycle to identify the correct pricing.
 It takes into consideration existing competition in the market and the expenditure pattern of the target audience.
 The strategy should help marketers determine attractive packaging and prices that encourage buyers.

-5. Distribution
+5. Strategic Distribution for Optimized ROI

 In this step, marketers can use a mix of online and offline marketing channels to promote the product or service.
 Based on the type of product/service, and its target group – a particular marketing channel might be more suitable than others.

-7. Consumer Satisfaction
+7. Consumer Satisfaction & Feedback

 Every product or service is created and distributed in the market with the end goal of satisfying the user’s demand or making their life easier.
 Therefore, after market distribution, it is essential to get feedback from the clients on how the product is being received.
 Depending on the kind of response, a future iteration of the same product or service can be improved to target the maximum number of potential customers.